 Course Requirements: This course has no prerequisites.
 However, we will be using some basic algebra at the high school math level; I will assume that you have done this sort of math before, though it may be a few years since you've seen it or used it.
-We will also be drawing and interpreting diagrams, creating problem solving strategies, and reasoning about possible outcomes of simplified experiments.
-I will assume that you have a little experience doing these things, but haven't had much practice with them.
+We will also be drawing and interpreting diagrams, creating and using problem solving strategies, engaging in proportional reasoning, and reasoning about the possible outcomes of simplified experiments.
+I will assume that you have a little experience doing these things, but haven't practiced with them in a while.

-Meeting Times: Monday, Wednesday, Friday from 2:00 PM to 2:50 PM Merion Science Center, room 109
+Meeting Times: Monday, Wednesday, Friday from 10:00 AM to 10:50 AM Merion Science Center, room 109